abcamiletto/flex/README.md

 Fourth Round

-- [ ] SAE with not every joint elastic
+- [x] SAE with not every joint elastic
 - [x] Check damping+friction implementation in urdf2casadi (FIXED, pull and reinstall plz)
 - [ ] ROS utilization guide
-- [ ] Add a parameter to choose whether you want to implement motor dynamics or not
+- [x] Add a parameter to choose whether you want to implement motor dynamics or not
+- [ ] Fix examples

 To do or not to do?
 - [x] Implementation of a minimum time cost function